-We can help you get pregnant with a free fertility consultation and half-price fertility testing.
+We can help you get pregnant with a free fertility consultation and a package of fertility testing.
 Although one in six couples experience problems conceiving only a small number of those require IVF treatment, there are lots of ways that we can help you to boost your chances of a natural conception.

 Step one – Get good advice from a specialist